heypaxton/Posts/responsive-background-images.md

-Responsive background images are easy if you can control theme in your Drupal 8 theme.
+Responsive background images are easy if you can just add them to your Drupal 8 theme.
 Once they need to be managed by a content editor it adds some difficulty.
 You can absolutely position and adjust the z-index of inline images but that's no fun for responsive implementations.

 ## Setup